IsEnesEval/diagstandards/standard.md

 If used, the logger must include `error` `warning`, `info` and `debug` levels .
 - **auxiliary_data_dir** : `str`.
 Path to the auxiliary directory to store further input data files needed by the diagnostic, such as shapefiles.

 ## The data definition file

 A data definition file *must* be provided for each variable required by the diagnostic.
 Each of these files *must* consist of a YAML file containing a mapping of mappings.
-The top-level mapping will havethe path to the data file as keys.
+The top-level mapping will have the path to the data file as keys.
 And as values, the mapping containing the metadata related to the dataset and variable pairs.

 ### Required options

 - **alias**: `str`.
 Unique name for the dataset.
 Each (`alias`, `variable`) pair *must* be unique.
 - **filename**: `str`.
 Absolute path to the data file.
 - **variable**: `str`.
 Variable name to be used in the diagnostic.
-It is not necessary to follow CF conventions naming for variables.
+It is not necessary to follow CF conventions to name the variables.

 ### Reserved options